emmastrand/EmmaStrand_Notebook/_posts/2021-06-21-16s-Analysis-Pipeline.md

 - `o-table`: The resulting feature table.
 - `o-representative-sequences`: The resulting feature sequences.
 Each feature in the feature table will be represented by exactly one sequence, and these sequences will be the joined paired-end sequences.
 - `o-denoising-stats`: SampleData[DADA2Stats]
 - `p-n-threads`: The number of threads to use for multithreaded processing.
 If 0 is provided, all available cores will be used.
+[Helpful page on what multithreaded processing is](https://www.hulft.com/software/dataspider_tableau/help/en/servista/multi_stream_processing.html).

 Parameter choices for our data: